romulororiz/chirp/README.md

 - [Google Cloud Platform](https://cloud.google.com/)

 ## Credits
-This project was created by [T3.gg](https://twitter.com/t3dotgg) as a tutorial to the T3 Stack
+This project was created by [T3.gg](https://twitter.com/t3dotgg) as a tutorial on the T3 Stack

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.